SyrexMinus/User-room-access-system/README.md

       - `virtual bool access(User user);` — return if user has access to the room.
 - `ClassRoom` — room of `NO_LEVEL` access level.
 By default, it can be accessed by any user.
    - Constructor: `ClassRoom(int roomNumber);`
-- `LectureRoom` — room of `GREEN` access level.
+- `LectureRoom` — room of `GREEN` access level (`BLUE` if room on the 1st floor, i.e. room number is between 100 and 199).
 By default, it can be accessed by lab employees, professors, directors and admins.
    - Constructor: `LectureRoom(int roomNumber);`
-- `ConferenceRoom` — room of `YELLOW` access level.
+- `ConferenceRoom` — room of `YELLOW` access level (`BLUE` if room on the 1st floor, i.e. room number is between 100 and 199).
 By default, it can be accessed by professors, directors and admins.
    - Constructor: `ConferenceRoom(int roomNumber);`
 - `Cabinet` — room of `RED` access level.
 By default, it can be accessed by only one user, for example, professor or director, and admins.
    - Constructor: `Cabinet(int roomNumber, User user);`